archiloque/tyrano_dsl/README.md

 **PROJECT IS A WIP, NOT USABLE FOR THE MOMENT !**

-A DSL to generate TyranoBuilder games from Ruby.
+A DSL to write visual novels games in Ruby using [TyranoBuilder](http://tyranobuilder.com).

 The goal is to provide a simple syntax you can use directly or you can build upon.